 Thursday walk of Discovery 29th June.

-We walked up the ravine to the “Hidden Quarry”, looking for a track that we had been told about the week before.
-Eventually we found two small cairns marking the path up the side of the ravine.
+track that we had been told about the week before.
+Eventually we found two

 It was a steady climb up the hill until we came to a T juntion.
-Manuela insisted that we went to the right, so we did.
+Manuela

-were contemplating what to do, “Camera John” kept the crowd amused by doing a back flip into a gorse bush.
+After a km or two, it became apparent we were on our way to Mijas – we will save that one for another day.
+While we were contemplating what to do, “Camera John” kept the crowd amused by doing a back flip into a gorse bush.
 “Cake John” was eager to use the contents of his new First Aid kit to staunch the blood, but I have to say that I felt that fifteen euros was perhaps a tad excessive for two Band Aids....

 We retreated to the T junction and took the other path.
 This quickly led us above the quarry itself.
 It then zigged and zagged up the hill, and sure enough, we reached the Camino de la Sierra, just below the chain, right on the hairpin bend that looks down on Alhaurín el Grande.